Commonwealth Local Government Forum (CLGF)

 The proposed payment schedule is as follows:

-This RFP is only an invitation for Proposal, and no contractual obligation on behalf of CLGF whatsoever shall arise from the RFP process unless and until a formal contract is signed.
+This Request for Proposal (RFP) is only an invitation, and therefore no contractual obligation on behalf of CLGF whatsoever shall arise from the RFP process unless and until a formal contract is signed.

 - Accept or reject any or all proposals received;

 - Revise the RFP; and